Solo Sunny: Plot

 Ingrid "Sunny" Sommer is a singer for an East German band, called the Tornadoes, whose audience is usually senior citizens.
-For Sunny, performing as a solo pop singer is her dream but singing the same song over and over to a small crowd has not gotten her there yet.
+For Sunny, performing as a solo pop singer is her dream but singing the same songs over and over to a small crowd has not gotten her there yet.
 When the saxophone player of the band is injured, the musician and philosopher Ralph steps in to substitute for him.
 Sunny falls for Ralph's saxophone skills, and soon they become lovers.
 Sunny asks Ralph to write her a song, and eventually he agrees.
 After walking off the stage before a performance, Sunny is soon replaced in the band by a new girl.
 Sunny turns to Ralph for comfort and finds him cheating on her.
 Finally Sunny has a chance to sing solo on stage with the song Ralph wrote for her, but she does not feel the love that she desires from the audience and gives up.
 After mixing sleeping pills and alcohol Sunny ends up in a hospital where she stays for rehabilitation.
 Once Sunny gets back on her feet she goes back to her old factory job, but she quits shortly after starting.
 The film ends with Sunny being accepted as a singer for another band with a sound different from the Tornadoes.